hennepin-county-public-health/public-dashboards/death-statistics.md

 # Death summary statistics public dashboard
-The Death summary statistics Power BI dashboard was launched in August 2021.
+The Death summary statistics Power BI dashboard was launched in September 2023.
+It provides detailed data about deaths in Hennepin County and Minnesota that can be useful for reporting.

 # Changelog
 ## Version 2.0.0 (2025-XX-XX)